AnnikaYounge/liberia-processing/README.md

 # Liberia – code for data processing & analysis

 The repository contains a reproducible R pipeline for cleaning, matching, and validating pediatric hospital **admission** and **discharge** records in Liberia.
-The pipeline links admissions to discharges, resolves **duplicate** cases (readmissions, twins, transfers), and produces a single dataset.
-The analysis code then provides starting tables and figures.
+The pipeline links admissions to discharges and resolves duplicate cases (readmissions, twins, transfers).
+The analysis code then provides starting tables and figures about the final dataset.

 ---